-During 2015, we recorded noninterest income of \$3.5 million, compared with \$3.0 million in 2014 and \$2.6 million in 2013.
-The increase in noninterest income in 2015 was largely a result of increased patronage payments as a result of the merger with Farm Credit of Central Oklahoma, ACA.
+During 2016, we recorded noninterest income of \$3.9 million, compared with \$3.5 million in 2015 and \$3.0 million in 2014.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash.
-Patronage earned from CoBank was \$2.6 million in 2015, \$1.9 million in 2014 and \$1.7 million in 2013.
+Patronage earned from CoBank was \$2.9 million in 2016, \$2.6 million in 2015 and \$1.9 million in 2014.

-We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during 2015.
-We received a Notice of Allocation with our total patronage of \$47 thousand, which includes cash patronage of \$9 thousand compared with cash patronage of \$42 thousand for 2014 and \$31 thousand for 2013.
+We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during 2016.
+We received a Notice of Allocation with our total patronage of \$282 thousand, which includes cash patronage of \$56 thousand compared with cash patronage of \$9 thousand for 2015 and \$42 thousand for 2014.
 The balance of the allocation is recorded in other assets.
-Additionally, we received a cash patronage of \$5 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services.
-This compares with \$5 thousand recorded in 2014 and 2013.
+Additionally, we received a cash patronage of \$8 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services.
+This compares with \$5 thousand recorded in 2015 and 2014.
 Patronage from these two entities and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-Mineral income of \$748 thousand was recognized during 2015.
-Of this amount, quarterly payments totaling \$714 thousand were received from CoBank.
+Mineral income of \$386 thousand was recognized during 2016, compared with \$748 thousand in 2015 and \$714 thousand in 2014.
+Of the \$386 thousand in 2016, quarterly payments totaling \$384 thousand were received from CoBank.
+The reduction is primarily attributed to lower mineral prices resulting in reduced production and lease related income.